National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).

 Third, we are updating NHTSA's address in S4.4.1(a) to be consistent with the correction to NHTSA's address in Appendix A. This is a procedural amendment that will ensure that documents sent to the agency will be delivered to the agency.

 Section 30111(d) of title 49, United States Code, provides that a Federal motor vehicle safety standard may not become effective before the 180th day after the standard is prescribed or later than one year after it is prescribed except when a different effective date is, for good cause shown, in the public interest.
 This final rule is effective 180 days after publication of this final rule in the Federal Register.
-However, we will permit optional early compliance immediately.
+However, we Start Printed Page 3846will permit optional early compliance immediately.

 Executive Orders 12866 and 13563 and DOT Regulatory Policies and Procedures